 - offers help to exhibitors as they place their entries.
 Sometimes in the rush of preparing & placing exhibits, some might be placed in the wrong division.
 Keep a watch for this.
 Point out to the exhibitor if you see an exhibit that might be in the wrong place.
 DO NOT MOVE THE ENTRY YOURSELF.

 - Once the judging commences, a judge may ask you to move an exhibit to a different class or they may create a new class.
 This is Judge’s Discretion.

 - Just as Judges work in pairs, so do stewards.
-One steward records judges’ comments and the other one sees that entry slips stay with the correct exhibit and places the appropriate ribbons.
+One steward records judges’ comments and the other one sees that entry slips stay with the correct exhibit.
 AFTER judges have chosen Best in Show for each category, stewards should expose the names of the exhibitors.

 - Stewards lunch with the Judges & other members of the show committee.
 As the Judges are a friendly group and eager to help us learn, this is a good opportunity to ask questions.